kach/nearley/README.md

 Why do I care?
 --------------

 nearley can parse what other JS parse engines cannot, because it uses a different algorithm.
 The Earley algorithm is *general*, which means it can handle *any* grammar you can define in BNF.
+In fact, the nearley syntax is written in *itself* (this is called bootstrapping).

 PEGjs and Jison are recursive-descent based, and so they will choke on a lot of grammars, in particular [left recursive ones](http://en.wikipedia.org/wiki/Left_recursion).